Access the Series: Enrolling now in The Estate Registry. →

 Neighborly Grace

-• The Presentation: Instead of pre-assembling every burger, create a beautifully styled "Toppings Bar."
-Arrange the sliced avocado, red tomatoes, and dill pickles on a chilled Gracious Linen ceramic platter alongside a small crystal bowl of the signature burger sauce, allowing guests the tactile joy of building their own masterpiece.
+• The Presentation: Instead of pre-assembling, create a beautifully styled "Toppings Bar."
+Arrange sliced avocado, red tomatoes, and pickles on a chilled ceramic platter, allowing guests the tactile joy of building their own masterpiece.

-• The Pour: A robust, fruit-forward Zinfandel or an ice-cold, hop-heavy IPA possesses enough structural backbone to cut through the rich, molten American cheese and the savory fat of the double-ground brisket.
+• The Pour: Offer a robust, fruit-forward Zinfandel or an ice-cold, hop-heavy IPA.
+Both possess the structural backbone necessary to cut through the rich, molten cheese and savory fat of the brisket.

 • The Vibe: Lean into a high-energy, celebratory atmosphere.
-A playlist of upbeat Motown classics or vintage rock keeps the energy moving around the grill and sets the perfect backdrop for a Sunday gathering.
+Utilize a curated soundtrack of upbeat Motown classics or vintage rock to keep the energy moving around the grill throughout the afternoon.